studica/studica-docs-worldskills/source/docs/Sensors/cobra.rst

              * Constructors
              * Cobra's ros threads (publishers and services) will run asynchronously in the background */
-            CobraROS cobra(&nh, &vmx);
+            CobraROS cobra(&nh, &vmx); //default device address is 0x48 and default voltage is 5.0F
+            // or can use
+            CobraROS cobra(&nh, &vmx, deviceAddress);
+            // or if sensor is using 3.3V, refVoltage(3.3F)
+            CobraROS cobra(&nh, &vmx, deviceAddress, refVoltage);

             //Use these to directly access data
             cobra.GetVoltage(channel); //returns a float
             cobra.GetRawValue(channel); //returns an int

+        The accessor functions will output either the voltage (0 - 5V) or the raw ADC value (0 - 2047).

-        .. note:: Subscribe to cobra topics to access the data being published and write callbacks to pass messages between various processes.
+        .. important:: Subscribe to cobra topics to access the data being published and write callbacks to pass messages between various processes.